fpavogt/brutus/doc/source/running.rst

 .. todo::

-    I would really need a detailed list of what everything is/does.
+    A detailed list of what everything is/does would be nice.

 Once everything is set as it should be, run the script ::